Industry Guide

 8Conduct DPIAs where processing is likely to result in high risk

-Key ePrivacy Directive Articles for Other Industries
+Key ePrivacy Articles for Other Industries

 Art.
 5